 The flight from Lukla takes about 35 minutes.
 After arriving at the airport, you will be transferred to the hotel in Kathmandu via a shared tourist vehicle.
 Please be aware that the decision regarding the operation of flights solely depends on the airline and is influenced by the volume of travelers during a specific month.

 You have the option to book a direct helicopter flight from Lukla to Kathmandu for an extra charge of USD 450 per person.
 This price is quoted on a 5-people sharing basis.
 This is the best alternative to avoid the long drive to from Manthali airport to Kathmandu during peak season (March, April, May, October and November).

 You might want to stay a little more in Nepal.
 If you are looking for extending your trip, there are options such as a visit to Chitwan National Park, known for wildlife viewing and to Pokhara, considered one of the most beautiful cities of Nepal.
 You can also extend your trip to Tibet, India or Bhutan.

 It’s also spare day in case of bad weather in Lukla.
 If you are interested in continuing on to Chitwan Jungle Safari, River Rafting Adventure, Kathmandu Shopping Tour you can start today.
 Please read our trip note about Lukla flight below.
-In the evening we will have a farewell dinner in a traditional Nepalese restaurant with cultural performances.
+And, at the end of this day, we host a farewell dinner at a fine restaurant.
 (Your guide(s) and an office staff will accompany you).